Frantz, Donald G. (2017). Blackfoot Grammar (3rd ed.). University of Toronto Press.

 Description: The Blackfoot Dictionary was originally published in 1989 by Donald G. Frantz and Norma Jean Russell.
 It contains more than 4,000 Blackfoot-English entries and an English index of more than 5,000 entries.
-This dictionary publication is credited to the Blackfoot lexicography seminar which was held at the University of Lethbridge in 1980.
-John Gray is recognized as being the individual who made the project possible through securing funds from grants and through the University of Lethbridge (Native American Studies department).
 Available at the University of Lethbridge library.

-Description: This is an older book (1882) that was written by C.M.
-Lanning as a way to educate the non-Indigenous people on the language of the Blackfoot.
-He states in the introduction that this book is intended for settlers and other ‘white’ peoples who will venture into Blackfoot territory; furthermore that it is essential that they acquire the language to communicate with the Blackfoot people.
+Description: This book was written with the intention to educate non-Indigenous people on the Blackfoot language.
+Lanning states in the introduction that this book is intended for settlers and other ‘white’ peoples who will venture into Blackfoot territory, saying that it is essential that they acquire the language to communicate with the Blackfoot people.
 This grammar and vocabulary book has over 5000 words.
 However, because of the early era of publication, there are some discrepancies in the grammar, spelling, etc.

 Read it here

 Maclean, John.
 (1896).
 The Blackfoot Language, In: Transactions of the Canadian Institute V: 128-165.
 Repressed Publishing LLC.

 Original Publishing: Maclean, John.
 (1896).
 The Blackfoot Language, In: Transactions of the Canadian Institute V: 128-165.
 Toronto: Canadian Institute, 1896.